Cauchy and Goursat problems for the generalized spin zero rest-mass fields on Minkowski spacetime: The Cauchy problem and decays of the fields

 \subsection{Pointwise decays}

-The decays along the outgoing null geodesis, i.e, ''peeling-off'' property of the spin-$n/2$ zero rest mass fields in the Minkowski spacetime were obtained in \cite{Sa61,Pe1965,Shu}.
-The pointwise decays, i.e, decays in time of these fields and their derivations were establish in \cite{ABJ} via analyze Hertz potentials.
-Here, we give another approach to obtain the pointwise decay of the spin-$n/2$ zero rest-mass fields by using the full conformal compatification spacetime.
-The timlike decays are sufficient to prove that energy equality between the null conformal boundaries $\scri^\pm$ and the hypersurface $\Sigma_0=\left\{ t=0 \right\}$ which plays an important role to solve the Goursat problem.
+The decays along the outgoing null geodesics, i.e, the ''peeling-off'' property of the spin-$n/2$ zero rest mass fields in Minkowski spacetime were obtained in \cite{Sa61,Pe1965,Shu}.
+The pointwise decays, i.e, decays in time of these fields and their derivations were established in \cite{ABJ} via analyzing Hertz potentials.
+Here, we give another approach to obtain the pointwise decay of spin-$n/2$ zero rest-mass fields by using the full conformal compactification spacetime.
+The timelike decays obtained below are sufficient to prove that energy equalities of the rescaled field $\widetilde{\phi}_{AB...F}$ between the null conformal boundaries $\scri^\pm$ and the hypersurface $\Sigma_0=\left\{ t=0 \right\}$ in $\widetilde{\mathbb{M}}$.
 The main theorem of this section is \begin{theorem} There exists two constants $C^\pm_k$ such that

-In other words, all of the components of spin-$n/2$ zero rest mass field $\phi_{AB...F}$ decays as $1/t^{n+2}$ along the integral line of $\partial_t$.
-As a direct consequence of this decay result, on the partial conformal compactification, we have
+In other words, all of the components of spin-$n/2$ zero rest-mass field $\phi_{AB...F}$ decays as $1/t^{n+2}$ along the integral line of $\partial_t$.
+As a direct consequence of this decay result, on the partial conformal compactification spacetime $\widetilde{\mathbb{M}}$, we have